willhoyles/charity_data/README.md

 # charity_data
-An analysis of data available from opencharities.org
+An analysis of data available from opencharities.org using Python.

+Main project is a Jupyter notebook - charity_data_exploration.ipynb

 ## Distribution of charities across location and time
 ### Introduction